MrJanHorak/deplaying_Django_app_to_fly.io/README.md

 ## Environment Variables

 First of all, we want to store the configuration separate from our code and load them at runtime.
-This allow us to keep one settings.py file and still have multiple environments (i.e. local/staging/production).
+This allows us to keep one settings.py file and still have multiple environments (i.e. local/staging/production).

 One popular options is the usage of the environs package.
-Another option is the python-decouple package, which was originally designed for Django, but it's recommended to be used with dj-database-url to configure the database.
-For this guide we'll use django-environ to configure our Django application, which allows us to use the 12factor approach.
+We'll use django-environ to configure our Django application.

 Make sure your Python virtual environment is activated and let's install the django-environ: